Deep Cycle Batteries

 Lead acid batteries are the only batteries suitable for alternative energy systems but the continuous cycle of discharging a battery into a load (night time hours) and then recharging the battery (sunlight hours) many times over requires a different type of battery as not all lead acid batteries are the same.
 The most important requirement of a battery is whether it is a Deep Cycle Battery or a Shallow Cycle Battery.

 Consider automotive starting batteries.
-Car batteries are cheap to buy but are designed to provide high amperes of current for very short periods of time (less than 10 seconds) to operate the starter motor and turn over the engine.
+Automotive vehicle batteries are cheap to buy but are designed to provide high amperes of current for a very short period of time (less than 10 seconds) to operate the starter motor and turn over the engine.
+These are commonly called “cranking amps”.

 After the car has started, the battery is then trickle charged by the cars alternator.
-Even on cold frosty mornings the cars battery is only discharged to less than 10% of its rated capacity at start-up so is designed for this very shallow cycle service, (100% to 90% state of charge).
+Even on cold frosty mornings the cars battery will only discharge down to about 90% of its rated full capacity at start-up.
+Thus automotive batteries are designed for very shallow cycles between 100% to 90% state of charge.

 As a car battery is designed to deliver high currents for very short periods of time it is therefore made of many thin lead plates giving a large surface area for the chemical reaction to occur.